LiJ2021/WeatherApp/readme.md

 ● Retrieve data from an external API and display data in your app

 ● Develop project using a common JS framework
+    I used Express as the backend JS framework

 ● Create a web server with at least one route and connect to it from your application using ExpressJS